King Charles III Crowned In UKs First Coronation Since 1953 - UrduPoint

 The anti-monarchy movement Republic -- which wants an elected head of state -- said six of its organisers were detained, while climate activists Just Stop Oil said 19 of its number were held.

-The force had warned that it would have an "extremely low threshold" for protests, and controversially planned to use mass facial recognition technology to monitor the crowds.
+"This is something you would expect to see in Moscow, not London," HRW said.

-As well as being the first coronation since that of Queen Elizabeth II in 1953, it was the first of a king since 1937.
-It was only the second to be televised and the first in colour and streamed online.
+Hundreds held an anti-monarchy rally in Edinburgh, chanting "down with the crown" and demanding Scottish independence.

-- Changes - Much of the Anglican service, in which Charles pledged "I come not to be served but to serve", would have been recognisable to the 39 other monarchs crowned at Westminster Abbey since William the Conqueror in 1066.
+- Changes - Charles pledged "I come not to be served but to serve" during the Anglican service, much of which would have been recognisable to the 39 other monarchs crowned at Westminster Abbey since William the Conqueror in 1066.

 But while many of the intricate rituals and ceremony to recognise Charles as his people's "undoubted king" remained, the sovereign sought to bring other aspects of the service up to date.